anders-biostat/rlc_tutorial/citeseq_example/example_1.md

 Note that
 we assign to the variable `gene` using the `<<-` operator.
 This variant of the usual `<-` (or `=`) operator assigns to a global rather than a local variable.
-Had we used the normal `<-`, R would have created a local variable called `gene` within the function and forgot it immediatly afterwards, rather than changing the global variable that we had defined before.
+Had we used the normal `<-`, R would have created a local variable called `gene` within the function and forgot it immediately afterwards, rather than changing the global variable that we had defined before.

 After changing the variable, we simply instruct R/LinkedCharts to update chart A2: `updateChart( "A2" )`.